rackerlabs/support-how-to/content/how-to/cloud-files/using-cdn-edge-purge/index.md

 ---
 permalink: using-cdn-edge-purge/
-audit_date:
+audit_date: '2021-04-06'
 title: Using CDN Edge Purge
 type: article
 created_date: '2011-11-10'
 created_by: Rackspace Support
-last_modified_date: '2016-01-21'
+last_modified_date: '2021-04-06'
-last_modified_by: Catherine Richardson
+last_modified_by: Carlos Arriaga
 product: Cloud Files
 product_url: cloud-files
 ---

-### What is edge purge?
+### What is Edge Purge&reg;?

-When using the Content Delivery Network (CDN) with Cloud Files, your files are distributed across a global network of *edge servers* increasing the speed at which your audience can download files from your site.
-This is accomplished by the CDN automatically caching your files to an edge server after the first time it is requested from a given geographic region.
-Those files will remain cached on the edge server until such a time as the Time To Live (TTL) setting for an individual file expires, or until an edge purge request is sent to the node.
+When using the Content Delivery Network (CDN) with Cloud Files, your files allocate across a global network of *edge servers* increasing the speed at which your audience can download files from your site.

+This is accomplished by the CDN automatically caching your files to an edge server after first-time requests from a given geographic region.
+Those files will remain cached on the edge server until such a time as the *Time To Live (TTL)* setting for an individual file expires, or until an edge purge request is sent to the node.

-This can cause problems if your content is frequently updated or modified, and your audience may be downloading older files that are cached on the edge server.
+This can cause problems if your content is frequently updated or modified, and your audience might be downloading older files that are cached on the edge server.
 The edge purge function will clear the cache of a given edge server, and allow it to cache a newer version of a file after the first time it is requested from a given geographic area.

 Customers are allowed up to 25 object purges a day, per account.
-If a customer needs to purge an entire container, they can simply contact our Support team for assistance.
+If a customer needs to purge an entire container, they can simply contact our support team for assistance.

 Purging content from edge servers is a great feature to have for CDN, especially when you're really in a pickle.
 However, edge purge isn't